lisongxu/CSCE156-Lab-Java-Intro/readme.md

 8. Switch back to your Java or JavaEE perspective and you can see your cloned project.

-# Java
+## 3. Running Java Programs

 All students should complete this Java section, even if you are already familiar with Java, in order to familiarize yourself with how labs will work for the semester.
-Only those

-## 3.1 Running & Editing Programs

-### 3.1.1 Running a Program
+### 3.1.
+Running a Program

-We will now familiarize you with Eclipse by editing an existing project's code.
+We will now familiarize you with Eclipse by running an existing project's code.

 1. Expand the `src` directory.
-Under this we have a *package* named `unl.cse`.
+Under this we have a *package* named `unl.soc`.
 Java classes are organized in a hierarchy of packages.
 Packages correspond to actual directories in your file system.

 2. Expand the package and you'll find several *classes*.
 All Java code